Best Kitchen Knives

 What is the best knife for a home cook to buy first?

-An 8-inch chef's knife handles 80-90% of kitchen cutting tasks.
+An 8-inch chef's knife.
+It handles 80-90% of everything you'll do in the kitchen.
 The Wusthof Classic 8-Inch is the gold standard for durability and comfort.
-If you prefer a lighter, thinner blade, Japanese-style knives offer razor sharpness but require more careful maintenance.
+If you prefer something lighter and thinner, Japanese-style knives are razor sharp but need more careful maintenance.

 How often should I sharpen my kitchen knives?